 The pap smear is used as a screening test for cervical cancer and to look for infections with the human papilloma virus.
 You may or may not need a pap smear during your annual exam depending on your last visit and current symptoms.
-During the pap smear in NYC the gynecologist, Dr. Zelmanovich will scrap the cells off of the surface of the cervix as well as from the sides of the cervix, this can be done with a cervical brush, spatula, or scraper.
-After the exam there may be temporary bleeding from this procedure, this is normal and will usually resolve within 24 hours.
+During the pap smear you Midtown the gynecologist will gently brush some cells off the surface of the cervix as well as from the sides of the cervix.
+After the exam there may be temporary spotting from this procedure, this is normal and will usually resolve within 24 hours.

-The samples are sent to a pathologist who will look at the cells under a microscope in order to determine if the cells are a cause for worry or not.
-If the cells appear worrisome the patient will return for further testing with a colposcopy test.
+The samples are sent to a pathologist who will look at the cells under a microscope in order to determine if the cells look abnormal.
+If the cells appear anything different than normal, it will usually lead to the recommendation for a colposcopy test.
 A colposcopy test is when the gynecologist takes a closer look at the patient’s cervix and vagina using a special microscope.
-Gynecologist in NYC, Dr. Zelmanovich may take samples by doing a small biopsy of the cervix and or vagina, which will also be sent to a pathologist for evaluation.
+Your NYC gynecologist may take samples by doing a small biopsy of the cervix and or vagina, which will also be sent to a pathologist for evaluation.

 Discuss Sensitive Issues

-The annual exam is an excellent opportunity for the patient and New York City gynecologist, Dr. Anat Zelmanovich to discuss any sensitive issues that are of concern to the woman, such as frequent urination, abnormal bleeding, or painful intercourse.
+The annual exam is an excellent opportunity for the patient and New York City gynecologist to discuss any sensitive issues that are of concern to the woman, such as frequent urination, abnormal bleeding, or painful intercourse.

-Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
+Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult ob/gyn gynecologist about your specific condition.
-Only a trained, experienced board certified gynecologist in a specialized NYC gynecology facility can determine an accurate diagnosis and proper treatment.
+Only a trained, experienced board in a specialized NYC gynecology facility can determine an accurate diagnosis and proper treatment.

-Do you have questions about Annual OB GYN exam in NYC?
-Would like to schedule an appointment with the best Midtown NYC gynecologist, Dr. Anat Zelmanovich of Manhattan Women’s Health and Wellness, please contact our office for OBGYN consultation.
+Have questions about Annual OB GYN exam in NYC?
+Schedule an appointment with the best Midtown NYC gynecologist, Dr. Fernando Mariz, of Manhattan Women’s Health and Wellness, today.